 it beat you up when you make mistakes.
 Tell it: "Two steps forward, one step back still gets me where I want to go."

-inner critic will still panic and try to drag you off the deep end, but you can just remind yourself that there's no emergency.
-When all else fails,
+Sometimes your inner critic will still panic and try to drag you off the deep end, but you can just remind yourself that there's no emergency.
+When all

-try laughter -- about your own "failings," your child's foibles, the cosmic joke of life itself.
-Even with all it's challenges, life with kids can
+else fails, try laughter -- about your own "failings," your child's foibles, the cosmic joke of life itself.
+Even with all its challenges, life with

 There.
 Isn't that liberating?